Annual Enrollment Dates for 2021 Benefits

-- Oct.
-1-26 for Local Education, Local Government and Retirees
+- Annual Enrollment for Local Education, Local Government and Retirees is Oct.
+1-30, 2020

-This is your chance to choose or make benefit changes that will be effective Jan.
-1, 2019.
-Networks and benefits may change and impact you.
-Even if you don’t make changes during Annual Enrollment, it’s good to review your enrollment each year.
-You can enroll or make changes online in Edison ESS.
+Each year, Annual Enrollment is your chance to choose benefits or make benefit changes that will be effective the following Jan.
+1. Networks and benefits may change and impact you.
+Even if you don’t make changes during Annual Enrollment, it’s good to review your enrollment selections each year.

 Attention retirees: Visit the For Retirement Annual Enrollment page customized just for you.

-- Health premiums are changing for active employees:
+- Health premiums are changing for all plan members:

-- State and higher education will decrease 9.4%
+- State and higher education active employees – 2.8% premium increase

 - Health options and network options are not changing.